syncfusion-content/ej2-vue-docs/ej2-vue/dialog/how-to/create-nested-dialog.md

 ---
 layout: post
-title: Create nested dialog in Vue Dialog component | Syncfusion
+title: Create nested dialog in Vue Dialog Component | Syncfusion
-description: Learn here all about Create nested dialog in Syncfusion Vue Dialog component of Syncfusion Essential JS 2 and more.
+description: Learn here all about create nested dialog in Syncfusion Essential Vue Dialog component, its elements and more.
 control: Create nested dialog
 platform: ej2-vue
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Create nested dialog in Vue Dialog component
+# Create nested dialog in Vue Dialog Component

 A Dialog can be nested within another Dialog.
 The below sample contains parent and child Dialog (inner Dialog).